-Summary: Sleep deprivation is a big deal, costing Canadians billions in health care, lost work time and economic benefits.
-It’s not just a Canadian problem, however, but a worldwide epidemic.
+Summary: Sleep deprivation is a big deal, costing Canadians billions in health care, lost work time, and economic benefits.
+It’s not just a Canadian problem, however, but also a worldwide epidemic.
 Read about the toll that sleep deprivation takes on everyone.

 Sleep deprivation is not just about the harm that is done to workplace productivity or to performance related costs due to human error.
 Human error, in some jobs, can be fatal.
 The report mentions the Chernobyl nuclear explosion, the Exxon Valdez spill and the space shuttle Challenger tragedy as incidents that might have been prevented had lack of sleep not been a factor.
 Getting adequate sleep is essential to living a long life, keeping a healthy weight, performing well, and having a strong positive attitude.

 A link has been drawn to show that lack of sleep is both a cause and a symptom of many chronic diseases.
 Obstructive sleep apnea is another link in the cause-or-symptom chain of sleep deprivation and poor health.
 The 2009 Canadian Community Health Survey found that adults who were diagnosed with sleep apnea were 2.5 times more likely to have diabetes, 1.8 times more likely to have hypertension, 2.2 times more likely to have heart disease and 2.2 times more likely to have a mood disorder, compared to the rest of the population.